 All eggs sold in the USA are hormone-free, but they can only be marked ‘antibiotic free’ if the laying hens have not received antibiotics.
 That said, laying hens that do get antibiotics, do not pass any residue to the egg, FDA regulations ensure that, so regardless of whether eggs are sold as antibiotic free, organic or free range, all are nutrition powerhouses and all are good to eat.
 If your pocket book allows, feel free to buy organic or free-range eggs.
 We recommend the eggs from your local greenmarket as the vendors there are usually your best bet to find true free-range eggs.

 When you break a fresh egg, the whites are firm and domed around the yolk; the whites of stale eggs are flat and runny.
 Egg yolks run in color from pale yellow to deep orange, with the yolks of free-range eggs usually showing the deepest color.
-The deeper color of the yolk, the more varied the laying hen’s diet, and the better the nutritional value and taste.
+The deeper color of the yolk, the more varied the laying hen’s diet, and arguably the better the taste.

 Eggs should always be well cooked to avoid contact with harmful bacteria, but especially during cancer treatment, when the immune system is compromised.
 There are many delicious ways to cook eggs in a safe and anti-bacterial way.
-Just make sure in all cooking methods that the egg yolks and whites are hard throughout.
+This means hard whites and no runny yolks.
+In these circumstances, make sure that whatever the cooking method that the egg yolks and whites are cooked hard throughout.